 Detailed events are shown on the right of this page, for advanced users to debug in case of errors.

+- UI should parse these events further

+- · Events should be documented

-2. When deployment is complete, click Back to nodes list.
+- 2. When deployment is complete, click Back to nodes list.
 The new Node should be in a Ready state.